aykit/MyOwnNotes/README.rst

 I have my own certificate.
 However, it is not working.
 ------------------------------------------------------
 One of the most common errors is a wrong certificate chain.
-Please use `SSLlabs`_ to check if your certificate chain is in order.
+Please use `SSL Labs`_ to check if your certificate chain is in order.
 If it isn't look up the manual of your webserver.
 We also wrote an article for `Setting up owncloud on Speed`_.

 Building the application
 ------------------------